nikklein/console_browser/README.md

+## Console Browser 1.0
-# This app designed to allow users to browse websites using a command line.
+### This app designed to allow users to browse websites using a command line.